History of the Pitcairn Islands: Resettlement

 Fearing overcrowding, the islanders requested the British government transport them to Tahiti.
 In 1831 the British government relocated the islanders there.
 But they found it unlike the home they remembered, full of "immorality, saloons, vile dances, gambling, and scarlet women."
 The descendants could not adapt to the changes in Tahiti, and a dozen people, including Thursday October Christian, had died of disease.
 The islanders were now even more leaderless, as alcoholism became a problem.
 They returned to Pitcairn after six months, aboard the ship of William Driver.

 New settlers

 In 1832, an adventurer named Joshua Hill, claiming to be an agent of Britain, arrived on the island and was elected leader, styling himself President of the Commonwealth of Pitcairn.
 He ordered Buffett, Evans and Nobbs to be exiled, banned alcohol and ordered imprisonments for the slightest infractions.
-He was eventually driven off the island in 1838, and a British ship captain helped the islanders draw up a law code.
+He was eventually driven off the island in 1838.
 The islanders set up a system whereby they would elect a chief magistrate every year as the leader of the island.

 Other important positions on the island were those of schoolmaster, doctor and pastor.
 Nobbs, however, was the effective leader of the island.
 Under this law code, Pitcairn became the first British colony in the Pacific and also the second territory in the world, after Corsica under Pasquale Paoli in 1755, to give women the right to vote.